spzm/warehouse/docs/01-solution-significant-requirements.md

 ### Storing articles
 - Article should have: an identification number, name, available in stock.
-- Articles can be loaded from a file (inventory.json).
+- ArticlesEntity can be loaded from a file (inventory.json).

 ### Storing products
 - Products are made from different articles.